rasheedja/simplex-method/README.md

 ```

 There are many more examples in test/TestFunctions.hs.
-You may use `prettyShowVarConstMap`, `prettyShowPolyConstraint`, and `prettyShowObjectiveFunction` to convert these tests into a more human-readable format.
+You may use `prettyShowVarConstMap`, `prettyShowStandardConstraint`, and `prettyShowObjectiveFunction` to convert these tests into a more human-readable format.

 ## Issues